-Recently I stumbled upon a term which was being used mainly in medicine line called IDIOT Syndrome, also known as Cyberchondria.
+Recently I stumbled upon a term that was being used mainly in medicine lines called IDIOT Syndrome, also known as Cyberchondria.
 The acronym IDIOT Stands for “Internet Derived information Obstructing Treatment”

 IDIOT syndrome is when people blindly trust all the medical information available online and stop their treatment abruptly without consulting their doctor.
 The term speaks for itself.
 When people treat information available on the internet as a substitute for professional advice, they call trouble for themselves.

 No doubt, the Internet is a big source of information.
 You will find any and everything there, but how to use that information for your benefit or to filter the information to convert it into knowledge is what only a professional can do.

 It’s not only doctors who face trouble with their patients, who stop their treatment or don’t follow it completely due to the half-baked knowledge gained from the internet, even Financial Planners or I should say every professional who is into advisory/consultancy face this issue of IDIOT Syndrome.
 These days many people don’t even consult a doctor (or Financial planner) finding some treatment (General advice) over the internet.

 With all different kinds of marketing being done over the internet, sharing FREE information, and seeking the limited attention of the readers.
 All this has helped in some ways but multiplied the challenges in different ways.
 Now there is an additional job for professionals is to manage the behavior of the clients which keep changing after reading twitter discussion and participating in the Facebook groups.
 Whatsapp is bombarded with a lot of fake and unreliable information on a daily basis which people consider to be true.

 It’s completely fine if you are reading to gain information, so you may understand the problem better or to equip yourself with good questions to ask your Planner but the problem increases when you act on that information, with no professional guidance.